dcentrih/clean-laravel-preset/README.md

 A clean preset for Laravel

 ## Installation and usage
-1.
+1. Install via composer:
 ```
 composer require dcentrih/clean-preset
 ```

-2. Use the preset artisan command to use the preset.
+2. Use the preset artisan command to use the preset:
 ```
 php artisan preset clean-preset
 ```